 The phrase "in the days of" stands for a person's lifetime.
-Alternate translation: "when Abraham, his father, was living" or "during his father Abraham's lifetime" Genesis 26:16 much mightier than we
+Alternate translation: "when Abraham, his father, was living" or "during his father Abraham's lifetime"

 Abimelek said

 Possible meanings are 1) this is another action to force Isaac and his people to leave.
 Alternate translation: "Then Abimelek said" or "Finally Abimelek said" or 2) Abimelek made this decision because he saw that his people were jealous and acting in a hostile way towards Isaac.
 Alternate translation: "Therefore Abimelek said"